 Learning to produce and maintain reliable motor output

 Birdsong has become an excellent testing ground for theories of learning.
 In collaboration with the Perkel and Fee labs, we are investigating how the thalamocortical-basal ganglia circuitry of the song system is able to selectively modulate the variability required for lifelong skill learning and maintenance.
 In collaboration with the Lois and Gardner labs, we are building models to explore how the robustness of the network is maintained.

 Thermosensation in foraging mosquitoes

 Foraging mosquitoes find food sources in the environment using thermal and chemical cues that have a complicated intermittent structure due to turbulence.
 How do insects use this intermittent information to locate sources?
 With the Daniel, Riffell and Dickinson labs, we study the behavioral and neurophysiological responses of mosquitoes to temporal patterns in heat and CO2 plumes.

-Navigation in virtual reality environments
+Navigation and cognition in virtual reality environments